Mirinth/cs3370/readme.md

 - Run `sudo make` to install
 - Close and reopen the terminal to load the changes
 - You can now remove or archive the extracted files
+- (optional) Set your language (see below) (may get errors if you don't)
+- (optional) Run `/opt/setport/testing/tester` to run the tests (may fail if above step not done)

+## Setting the language
+The tool checks the following environment variables to decide which language to use:
+- LANGUAGE
+- LC_ALL
+- LC_MESSAGES
+- LANG

+The first variable that contains a valid locale will decide which language the tool will use.
+If your system already has one set correctly, then the tool will use that without issue.
+If none are set though, you may see an error and the tool will default to English.

+To override the default language (and/or suppress the error message) select one of the variables and use the `export` command line utility to set it.
+Examples: `export LANGUAGE="en"` or `export LC_ALL="es_MX"`

 ## Use